glasnt/talks/2019_10_PyGotham.podium/slides.md

 These are the migrations we generated earlier

-these create the data strcutures required for the the django admin to work
+These are the base migrations for the base django data structures

-you can see it in the filenames - admin, auth (authentication), sessions.

-But to migrate data, you need a database.

-K-NOTE: section rearranged
+ntenttypes <pre><code class=""></code></pre>

+auth

+admin

+sessions

+etc.

+The contents of these files are used to generate SQL based on your database

 ---
 class: title